Skip to main content

 What information Scout captures

-• Interaction paths: Scout captures user interactions from the tab, focusing on elements, such as input fields and buttons where users click.
-These data points are used to automatically create your app integration workflows.
+• Interaction paths: Scout captures user interactions from the tab, focusing on elements, such as input fields and buttons, where users click.
+These data points are used to create and automate account and user management tasks.

 • Playback of web content: Cerby uses the Scout data to replay the web views and user interactions.
 Scout never records an actual video of the screen or browser tab.

 Scout’s approach protects your privacy and security.
-It shares only what is necessary to build and maintain business workflows.
+It shares only what is necessary to build and automate account and user management tasks.

 What information Scout does not capture

 Cerby understands the critical importance of privacy and security for our customers; protecting your secrets is what we do best.
-We designed Scout to gather the data we require while omitting unnecessary or sensitive fields.
+We designed Scout to collect the necessary data while omitting unnecessary or sensitive fields.

 • Application credentials: Scout does not capture passwords or other credentials.
 Masked fields are automatically excluded from capture.